 And remember, just because it’s there doesn’t mean you need to eat it.
 Stay true to yourself (if you’re dairy-free, still avoid dairy!).

 However, eat food.
 Indulge.
 Our society is based around a table and enjoying food.
 Don’t deprive yourself of that.
 But be aware of your choices and show your body some love the other 15 hours of the day 😉

 Workout Because You Can, Not Because You Have To

 Don’t go for the punishing aspect of working out: “because I ate a box of cookies last night I need to workout double today.
 It’s not worth it mentally or physically.

-Chose workouts you enjoy so that you stay consistent o them and know you’re doing your body good.
+Chose workouts you enjoy so that you stay consistent with them and know you’re doing your body good.
 Being fit and healthy isn’t a destination.
-It’s a feeling, a lifestyle and journey.
+It’s a feeling, a lifestyle, and a journey.
 A couple of bad meals won’t make you unhealthy but a few good ones won’t make you live longer.
 Love what you do- it makes a difference

 I make a ton of food at Christmas time.
 Partially because I like it and partially because my stomach can’t handle four days in a row of heavy eating.
 Know your body and adapt accordingly.